WTFAcademy/WTF-Blog/TheMorphing500/13 - What is Bitcoin Pizza Day?/readme.md

 -----

+Every year, on the 22nd day in May, cryptocurrency enthusiasts all over the world celebrate the first-ever real-world use case of Bitcoin.
+But how did that begin?

 On the 22nd of May, 2010, Bitcoin had its first real-world use case.
 A Florida programmer, Laszlo Hanyecz, bought 2 large pizzas for 10,000 bitcoins.
 At the time, bitcoin was not used as a medium of exchange, it was still in the very early stages.
 In fact, the 10k bitcoin was worth about $40.
 In contrast, 1 bitcoin is about $70k today.

 Laszlo had accrued bitcoin as a [miner’s reward](https://github.com/Mosamorphing/WTF-Blog/tree/main/TheMorphing500/10%20-%20What%20is%20Bitcoin%20Halving%3F#:~:text=Now%2C%20who%20are%20the%20miners%3F%20Why%20do%20they%20mine%20the%20block%3F) and thought of buying some pizzas with it.
 Remember, no one was taking Bitcoin as a medium of exchange, but he posted his request on a Bitcoin forum nonetheless.